-They lower the barrier of entry by allowing people to provide information without learning the ins and out of trading in a particular market or any market.
-Markets currently operate with intricate interfaces (see Figure 2) that require high fixed costs for users to learn.
-Wizards can create simpler environments for traders where they can input their expectations, in ways designed to make to be efficient for both lay traders.
+They lower the barrier of entry by allowing people to provide information without learning the ins and out of trading in a particular exchange or any exchange.
+Exchanges currently operate with intricate interfaces (see Fig. 2) that require high fixed costs for users to learn.
+Wizards can cre-

-- 2. Traders can enter multiple contracts with just one expectation, raising the consistency and liquidity of the overall prediction market.
+- ate simpler environments for traders where they can input their expectations, in ways designed to make to be efficient for both lay traders. - 2.
+Traders can enter multiple contracts with just one expectation, raising the consistency and liquidity of the overall prediction market.
 First, the purchases would be internally consistent to the users' expectation.
 Second, the wizard helps the user operate in lower liquidity markets where the trader may not otherwise bother investigating. - 3.
-Although fully rational traders would not alter their behavior based on the market front end, human traders, especially novices, will often provide more information if the process is simple and understandable.
+Although fully rational traders would not alter their behavior based on the exchange's front end, human traders, especially novices, will often provide more information if the process is simple and understandable.
 Thus wizard interfaces gather more data than standard interfaces, including data from the shadow order book, getting the subjective expectations of those who invest and those who do not invest.
-In a way, a wizard interface is a cross between a poll and a market.
+In a way, a wizard interface is a cross between a poll and a market design.
 In liquid markets, traders are spending a lot of time and effort to create continuously updated expectations of the outcomes.
 Yet, they rarely provide this information to the market.
 A wizard invites the trader to continuously provide their expectations in a setting where they are not necessarily exposing their information to other traders (just the market) or exposing themselves by leaving orders on the order book.
 This information can be critical to understanding the efficiency of markets and provide better estimations of the outcomes that we design prediction markets to test.

-Lowering the barrier to entry can have a cascade effect for the markets.
-Hanson and Oprea [2007] lays out the argument that manipulators can aid prediction markets by increasing the returns for informed investors.
-This is the same principle in that new users, possibly less informed users, will increase the return to informed users, thus creating a cascading effect of even more expert users.
+Lowering the barrier to entry can have a cascade effect for the exchanges.
+Hanson and Oprea (2007) lay out the argument that manipulators can aid prediction markets by increasing the returns for informed investors.
+By the same principle, less-informed users will increase the return to informed users, thus creating a cascading effect of even more expert users.
 This effect holds not just for the overall markets, but individual contracts, which will be cheaper to enter because wizards can recommend many trades at once from an individual's expectation.